Mauritian Militant Movement: The path to power: 1976–1982

 In 1976, in the first general election since independence, the MMM emerged as the largest single party, with 34 of the 70 National Assembly seats.
 The Labour Party, led by the incumbent Prime Minister, Sir Seewoosagur Ramgoolam, won 28 seats, and the PMSD, led by Sir Gaëtan Duval won 8.
 The MMM was only two seats short of a majority, but Ramgoolam remained in office by forming a coalition with the PMSD.
 The MMM formed a strong parliamentary opposition with Sir Anerood Jugnauth as Leader of the Opposition.
 Prior to the December 1976 elections Heeralall Bhugaloo defected from the MMM to join the Labour Party.
 For several years Heeralall Bhugaloo had been President of the MMM.
 Other members also followed his lead including Ramesh Fulena and Vijay Makhan.

 The MMM won power in the municipalities of Port Louis, Beau Bassin/Rose Hill and Vacoas/Phoenix.
 The first MMM mayors were Kader Bhayat (Port Louis), Jean Claude de l'Estrac (Beau Bassin/Rose Hill) and D. Jhuboolall (Vacoas/Phoenix).

 On 13 January 1977 Heeralall Bhugaloo resigned from his position of Minister of Education under the Labour-PMSD government which he had held since the December 1976 elections.
 This made way for Kher Jagatsingh who took on Bhugaloo's ministerial seat.

+1982 victory: first 60-0 sweep of directly elected seats

 In the following election in 1982, the MMM campaigned on a theme of change.
 Using the slogan, Enn nouvo simen pou enn nouno lavie, the MMM won 42 of the directly elected seats in its own right, with a further 18 seats going to the PSM and 2 to the Rodrigues People's Organisation, both of which were electorally allied to the MMM.
 The MMM and its allies had thus made a unanimous sweep of the directly elected seats — an unprecedented feat.
 Jugnauth became Prime Minister, with Paul Bérenger as Minister of Finance.